Back to blog

 This evaluation aids in management, especially in monitoring and evaluating future projects, and helps create comprehensive documentation for reference.

-Step 4: Communicate findings and recommendations
+Step 4: Communicate project follow-up findings and recommendations

 Effective management means clear tasks, thorough documentation, and consistent status updates.
 Recommendations include: